karthickn210/linear_regersion/README.md

-# linear_regression_live
+# linear_regression
-This is the code for the "How to Do Linear Regression the Right Way" live session by Siraj Raval on Youtube
+This is the code for the "How to Do Linear Regression the Right Way"

-## Overview

-This is the code for [this](https://youtu.be/uwwWVAgJBcM) video on Youtube by Siraj Raval.
-I'm using a small dataset of student test scores and the amount of hours they studied.
-Intuitively, there must be a relationship right?
-The more you study, the better your test scores should be.
-We're going to use [linear regression](https://onlinecourses.science.psu.edu/stat501/node/250) to prove this relationship.

 Here are some helpful links: